 Jan Pieter Heemels

-Jan Pieter Heemels has in excess of 25 years of international experience in medical devices (Cordis, Guidant, Boston Scientific, Spinal Modulation), including five years in Neuromodulation.
-His current responsibilities include, market and key account development, reimbursement in major global market, marketing and communication, alignment of the clinical strategy with the companies commercial objectives, and development and expansion of the Company's Intellectual Property portfolio.
+Jan Pieter Heemels has in excess of 30 years of international experience in active implantable medical devices (Cordis, Guidant, Boston Scientific, Spinal Modulation), including over a decade in Neuromodulation.
+He is currently responsible for clinical and scientific communication in partnership with leading clinicians and their societies and alignment of the companies’ clinical, commercial and reimbursement strategies.

 Mr. Heemels’ broad international experience includes managing new product definitions, clinical trials, sales and market development for Cardiac Rhythm Management products (implantable cardiac pacemakers and defibrillators) in Guidant and Boston Scientific.
 Subsequently he was a consultant to privately held start-up companies in Neuromodulation (Spinal Modulation) and medical imaging for urology (Advanced Medical Diagnostics).
-Since joining Mainstay in early 2011, he has been instrumental in advancing the Feasibility Study and preparing for commercialisation of ReActiv8.
+Since joining Mainstay in early 2011, he has been instrumental in preparing the company and medical community for commercialisation of ReActiv8.

 Vice President Clinical Affairs